katherine-barbano/Breakout/README.md

 - If you win/lose once, then restart and go to the last level, then repeatedly decrease the score needed to win with the S cheat key, it will not decrease all the way to 0.
+- If you exceed minimum score, the paddle freezes.
+Something about totalScore/getLevelScore is prompting level gameIsPaused = true.

 Extra credit: Added you won/you lost screen at end.
 Implemented a game timer to countdown.
 Must surpass a score by the end of the timer to move onto the next level.
 Because